ShortCircuit: AlphaZero-Driven Circuit Design: Training

-AlphaZero has demonstrated remarkable success in board games with enormous state spaces, such as chess ($10^{44}$) and Go ($10^{170}$) ~\citep{Silver2017AlphaZero}.
-Since truth tables features the same larger state space problem, we adapt AlphaZero's effective search and pruning capabilities to navigate AIG generation.
-By combining a policy module to propose actions and a value module to evaluate state viability, AlphaZero uses selection strategy that strikes a balance between exploitation and exploration.
-The selection strategy, predictor upper confidence bound applied to trees (PUCT) used by AlphaZero, is defined as:
+\paragraph{AlphaZero} AlphaZero has demonstrated remarkable success in board games with enormous state spaces, such as chess ($10^{44}$) and Go ($10^{170}$).
+Since truth tables features similar state space problem, we adapt AlphaZero's effective search and pruning capabilities to navigate AIG generation.
+By combining a policy module to propose actions and a value module to evaluate state viability, AlphaZero strikes a balance between exploitation and exploration.
+We adapt and modify the selection strategy, predictor upper confidence bound applied to trees (PUCT) used by AlphaZero, as follows:

-where, $Q(s,a)$ represents the expected Q-value, $P(s,a)$ is the policy module's probability distribution, $N(s,a)$ tracks state visitations, and $c$ is a parameter to balance exploitation and exploitation.
-Computing $Q(s_t,a)$ for every action is too expensive, so we initialize $Q(s_t,a)=0$, perform the action that maximizes $\operatorname{PUCT}(s_t,a)$, and only compute the value of the state $Q(s_{t+1})$ once we visit it.
-The term $Q(s,a)$ represents the exploitation in PUCT, as if during search our method discovers a ``good'' state, we exploit it and focus the search locally to discover more compact designs.
-The term $P(s,a)$ suggests actions to perform, but the term $\nicefrac{\sqrt{\sum_{a}N(s,a)}}{(N(s,a) + 1)}$ promotes exploration.
-Additionally, AlphaZero injects Dirichlet noise into the $P(s,a)$ of the root node to promote further exploration.
+where, $Q(s,a)$ represents the propagated discounted discovered reward, while $Q(s,a; \theta)$ represents the predicted expected Q-value, $P(s,a; \theta)$ is the policy module's probability distribution, $N(s,a)$ tracks state visitations, and $b$ and $c$ are parameters balancing exploration and exploitation.
+Computing $Q(s_t,a;\theta)$ for every action is too expensive, so we initialize $Q(s_t,a)=Q(s_t,a;\theta)=0$, perform the action that maximizes $\operatorname{PUCT}(s_t,a)$, and only compute the value of the state $Q(s_{t+1})$ once we visit it.
+The term $Q(s,a) + bQ(s,a;\theta)$ represents the exploitation in PUCT, as if during search our method discovers a "good" state or a terminal state, we exploit it and focus the search locally to discover more compact designs.
+The term $P(s,a;\theta)$ suggests actions to perform, but the term $\nicefrac{\sqrt{\sum_{a}N(s,a)}}{(N(s,a) + 1)}$ promotes exploration.